zanth0/vasemaker/README.md

 # Vasemaker

-An interactive 3D vase generator optimized for Bambu Studio spiral vase printing.
-Create, customize, and export printable vases directly in your browser.
+A browser-native 3D vase generator built with pure JavaScript and WebGL.
+Create and customize vases in real-time using built-in browser capabilities - no plugins, downloads or external dependencies required.
+Optimized for Bambu Studio spiral vase printing.

 ## Features
-- Real-time 3D preview
+- Fully browser-native 3D modeling and preview
-- Spiral vase mode optimization
-- Customizable dimensions and patterns
+- Built with vanilla JavaScript and WebGL
+- No installation or plugins needed
+- Real-time parameter customization
+- Direct STL export from browser
-- STL export for 3D printing
+- Optimized for 3D printing with spiral vase mode
-- Bambu Studio compatibility

 ## Usage
+1. Open in any modern browser
-1. Adjust vase parameters using the GUI controls
+2. Customize parameters via the built-in controls
-2. Enable vase mode for 3D printing optimization
+3. Preview in real-time 3D
-3. Export as STL
+4. Export directly to STL
-4. Print using Bambu Studio's spiral vase mode

 ## Tech
+Built entirely with native web technologies:
-Built with Three.js for 3D visualization and generation
+- WebGL for 3D rendering
+- Vanilla JavaScript for geometry generation
+- Browser-native file handling